 But, of course, we have to put in a massage voucher for your lovely wife.
 Those gifts will never get old, and who doesn’t deserve a bit of pampering?

 This was always a big one for my parents.
 They much preferred a gift that was hand made and from a place of creativity.
 Plus, I guess when you are a 9-year-old child, buying Christmas gifts may not be in your budget.

 Do you like baking?
-Christmas cookies are the best and I remember having the smell of cookies in the house was one of the best parts about Christmas.
-It’s a nice tradition and it helps to cut down on food waste.
+Christmas cookies are the best, and I remember having the smell of cookies in the house was one of the best parts of Christmas.
+It’s a nice tradition, and it helps to cut down on food waste.

 Additionally, cookies from the supermarket come in a lot of plastic and have way too many ingredients that I can’t even pronounce.

 Second-hand clothes are especially significant for the ladies, but it is challenging to shop for my wife’s clothes.
 She never likes what I pick.
 If you have the same problem, perhaps a voucher is a better idea 🙂